osharuda/home-lab-easy-kit/README.md

 ## Linking with generated library

 There are many ways to link generated library with main program.
 It worth to look how Home Lab Easy Kit monitor utility is linked with library.
 You may see it in software/CMakeLists.txt script.

+An example project is generated in `software/example`.
+This is project has no functionality; it's purpose is to provide understanding how to link with installed library.

 ## Contributing